 140ps is long enough to see that the bilayers seperate.

-#3 Updated by David van der Spoel almost 14 years ago
+#3 Updated by David van der Spoel about 14 years ago

 I'm getting enormous LJ-14 energies with 3.3 when testing this: